Guess Who's Coming to Dinner (Grey's Anatomy): Plot

-As guests begin to arrive for the dinner party, Meredith Grey (Ellen Pompeo) answers the door and is shocked to see Callie Torres (Sara Ramirez) and her new girlfriend, Penelope "Penny" Blake (Samantha Sloyan).
-Meredith immediately recognizes Penny as the doctor who informed her about Derek Shepherd's (Patrick Dempsey) death.
-Trying to keep her emotions in check, Meredith avoids Penny but eventually tells her that they will not discuss their history.
-Instead, Penny is told to make small talk with everyone else at the party.
+As guests are arriving for the dinner party, Meredith goes to the door to greet Callie and her girlfriend, Penny.
+Meredith immediately recognizes Penny as the doctor who told her about Derek’s death.
+At first Meredith just tries avoiding her at all costs, but once Penny confronts her, Meredith tells her that they aren't going to talk about their history.
+Instead, Penny is to make small talk with everyone but her.